 Prior to her work for The Jewish Board, Emily worked as a trainer for the Center for Practice Innovations at Columbia Psychiatry.
 There she helped to bring a "recovery lens" to OnTrackNY and OnTrackUSA, a program for working with youth with a first episode of psychosis.
 This program has been replicated nationally.

 Emily got her start in training at the New York Association of Psychiatric Rehabilitation Practitioners (NYAPRS), where she was responsible for training mental health practitioners all across New York City and Long Island.

 She began her work as a peer specialist working in community mental health where she served as a peer specialist for Care Plus NJ and the Mental Health Association in NJ.

-She is a Certified Psychiatric Rehabilitation Practitioner and has a Masters in Education from Columbia University’s Teachers College, and a Bachelors from Rutgers University.
+She is a Certified Psychiatric Rehabilitation Practitioner and has a Masters in Education from Columbia University’s Teachers College.
 While Emily brings years of experience to each person that she works with, more importantly, she also brings her heart.